gerhardgossen/archive-recrawling/README.md

-# Supplement to Web archive relevance paper #
+# Extracting Event-Centric Document Collections from  Large Scale Web Archives

-This repository contains the data and code used in our paper “Towards the Extraction of Event-Centric Datasets from Large Scale Temporal Web Collections” (under submission).
+This repository contains the data and code used in our paper “Extracting Event-Centric Document Collections from  Large Scale Web Archives” (TPDL 2017).

 ## Collection Specifications ##